Doug McAdam

 Doug McAdam (born August 31, 1951) is Professor of Sociology at Stanford University.
-He is the author or co-author of over a dozen books and over fifty articles, and is widely credited as one of the pioneers of the political process model in social movement analysis.
-He wrote one of the first books on the theory in 1982 when analyzing the U.S. Civil Rights Movement: Political Process and the Development of the Black Insurgency 1930-1970.
+He did early work on the political process model in social movement analysis.
+He wrote a book on the theory in 1982 when analyzing the U.S. Civil Rights Movement: Political Process and the Development of the Black Insurgency 1930-1970.
 His other book Freedom Summer won the C. Wright Mills Award in 1990.
-He served as the director of the prestigious Center for Advanced Study in the Behavioral Sciences between 2001 and 2005.
+He was the director of the Center for Advanced Study in the Behavioral Sciences between 2001 and 2005.
 He was elected to the American Academy of Arts and Sciences in 2003.